happytomatoe/data-pipelines-with-airflow/README.md

 # How to run the dag
-- Setup connections in airflow
+- Create redshift connections in airflow.
-  - aws_credentials connection.
-Choose connection type - Amazon Web service Set the login to access_key and password to access_secret_key
-  - redshift connection.
 Choose connection type - Postgres and fill out all the needed details
-- Trigger dag
+- Set AWS_KEY, AWS_SECRET is airflow variables or set the environment variables with same names
+- Execute create_tables.sql to populate tables in redshift

 # Honorable mentions
 Docker compose file from https://github.com/xnuinside/airflow_in_docker_compose